-Perchloroethylene, also known as Perc, is commonly used by many dry cleaners though some contradicting issues are surrounding it.
-Other dry cleaners use Hydrocarbon because it less aggressive than Perc though it may require a much longer cycle.
+Perchloroethylene, also known as Perc, is commonly used by many dry cleaners despite some contradicting issues.
+Other dry cleaners use Hydrocarbon because it is less aggressive than Perc though it may require a much longer cycle.
 Liquid silicone and Glycol ether are also among the accessible solvents used.

 2. Process differences